YuliiaSuprun/TIDE/README.md

 # TIDE: A Trace-Informed Depth-First Exploration

-This repository contains the implementation of **TIDE (Trace-Informed Depth-First Exploration)**, a novel planner designed to solve tasks in general planning domains defined in PDDL format with LTL$_f$ (Linear Temporal Logic on finite traces) goals.
+This repository contains the implementation of **TIDE (Trace-Informed Depth-First Exploration)**, a novel planner designed to solve tasks in general planning domains defined in PDDL format with LTLf (Linear Temporal Logic on finite traces) goals.
 TIDE decomposes the temporal planning problem into a sequence of classical planning subproblems and leverages off-the-shelf planners for efficient execution.

 ---